 Do I need all the elements of the package?
 You should ensure that you choose a package that is suitable for your needs and does not include elements that you are not going to use.
 This should reduce the package cost.

-Ofcom, the independent regulator and competition authority for UK communication industries, has details of price comparison sites (opens in a new window) that have gained Ofcom accreditation.
-The accreditation scheme means that the price comparison sites have undergone an independent audit to ensure they are easily accessible, clear, accurate, comprehensive and up-to-date.
+Ofcom, the independent regulator and competition authority for UK communication industries, lists price comparison sites that have gained Ofcom accreditation.
+The accreditation scheme means that the price comparison sites have undergone an independent audit to ensure they are easily accessible, clear, accurate, comprehensive and up to date.

 If you buy a package from a trader by distance means, such as from a website, you have the same legal rights as you have when buying from a trader's premises.
 The Consumer Contracts (Information, Cancellation and Additional Charges) Regulations 2013 give you extra protection because the contract you enter into is concluded at a distance and without face-to-face contact.
 You have the right to cancel most 'distance' contracts and the cancellation period is 14 days.
 You also have the right to withdraw your offer to buy before the contract is made.